MNihal7961/Url-shortner/README.md

 - JWT authentication for user login and signup
 - URL shortening to 8-character length links
+- Listing all shorted URLs
 - Redirection to original URLs
+- Delete the shorted URLs

 ## Technologies Used